CPT-odd Photon in Vacuum-Orthogonal Model: Introduction

 where $c$ denotes nonbirefringence, and negation diacritic denotes vacuum-orthogonality (no leading order effect on vacuum propagation).
 The symbols $n, j, m$ denote frequency dependence, total angular momentum, $z$-component of angular momentum respectively; whereas $E$ and $B$ refer to the parity of the operator, and the preceding number gives the spin weight of the operator.
 These coefficients can be regrouped according to their effects on the leading order vacuum propagation.
 That splits the overall coefficient space into two distinct parts as listed in \reft{\ref{Table-sdc}}.

 The outline of the paper is as follows.
-In \refp{\ref{sec:COPS}}, the modified dispersion relations, solutions for the photon field $A^\mu$ and the modified propagator are investigated.
-It is shown that only a particular subset of the coefficient space can produce physical results, and is also shown that the modified propagator can be brought to the diagonal form for this particular subspace.
+In \refp{\ref{sec:COPS}}, the modified dispersion relations is investigated for the generic coefficient subspace.
+From there, the attention is restricted to a particular subset, and the solutions for the photon field $A^\mu$ and the modified propagator are analyzed.
 In \refp{\ref{sec:VOMFCOP}}, we further restrict the coefficient space to vacuum-orthogonal LVT only, and prove that vacuum orthogonal model remains vacuum orthogonal at all orders.
 We demonstrate that the dispersion relations for this models split into two sets, non-conventional and conventional; and non-conventional dispersion relations are shown to be spurious, whereas conventional dispersion relations are shown to accept conventional polarization vectors.
 In \refp{\ref{sec:SMA}}, we analyze some special cases and show that there exists a nontrivial coefficient subspace satisfying above results.